What contributions are

 You’ll pay Class 1 contributions through your wages.
 You don’t need to do anything as these are paid directly to us by your employer.

-Class 2 contributions should be paid every quarter.
+Class 2 contributions should be paid every month by the 15th.
 Rates vary depending on your income and circumstances.

 Pay your Social Security contributions and instalments